Crossroads (British TV series): Theme music

 The Crossroads theme tune was composed by Tony Hatch.
 In 2004 Hatch said:

-A selection of cues were recorded, including Meg's Theme which eventually became the standard opening theme, Kitty's Theme which was phased out as action focussed on the motel, the closing theme which combined both Meg's and Kitty's themes, and a variety of background pieces.
+A selection of cues was recorded, including "Meg's Theme" which eventually became the standard opening theme, "Kitty's Theme" which was phased out as action focused on the motel, the closing theme which combined both "Meg's" and "Kitty's" themes, and a variety of background pieces.

 A rerecording by The Tony Hatch Sound was issued as a single by Pye Records in 1965.
 A special arrangement of the theme by Wings was occasionally used from the late 1970s, usually when an episode ended with a dramatic event; that version appears on the band's 1975 album Venus and Mars.

 Central Independent Television's head of music Johnny Patrick rearranged the tune in 1985 for piano and synthesiser, upon the show's relaunch as Crossroads Motel by producer Philip Bowman.
 Following William Smethurst's arrival as producer in 1987, this recording was overdubbed with added synthesisers.

 An entirely new theme aired in late 1987 when the series was relaunched as Crossroads, Kings Oak, composed by Johnny Patrick with Raf Ravenscroft, Max Early and the City of Birmingham Symphony Orchestra.
-This later formed the basis of the single released by actress Shona Linsdey, "Goodbye", to commemorate the end of the show in 1988.
-The B-side of Linsdey's single featured the original version of the 1964 Tony Hatch arrangement.
+This later formed the basis of the single released by actress Shona Lindsey, "Goodbye", to commemorate the end of the show in 1988.
+The B-side of Lindsey's single featured the original version of the 1964 Tony Hatch arrangement.

 The 2001 revival brought back the original Tony Hatch theme, this time arranged and performed by Tony Flynn.
 Another version, in 2003, was arranged by Patrick Dineen and performed by the Liverpool Philharmonic.